sascha-andres/devenv/README.md

 ## In-App shell

 The in app shell provides easy methods to work with your git repositories.
+Non aliases are part of autocompletion

 ### addrepo command